-Previously in 2008, two female candidates ran for ...
+Previously in 2008, two female candidates ran for the mayoral position, but this time around, there's not a man in sight.
 Read More

 on Mar 01, 2013

 According to The Cut, A.F.
 Vandevorst’s fashion show in Paris today didn’t feature any black models, which is unfortunately fairly common.
 But what struck audience members as particularly odd about the show was that a bunch of these white models had black paint coating their arms and legs.
 This little piece of racist oddity comes on the heels of this week’s fashion blackface controversy, which we covered yesterday.
 At this point it’s almost funny…just almost, though.

 on Feb 07, 2013